DLR-terrabyte/terrapi/docs/docusaurus/terrapi/stac/item/update.md

 ---
 id: update
 title: update
-description: terrapi command line library documentation - slurm subcommand
+description: terrapi command line library documentation - item subcommand
 ---

 # item update

 Update an existing Item

 The Item  json can be specfied either from stdin, from a file or as a parameter.

 ## Usage